Philips Hue Play HDMI Sync Box review

 The setup process went smoothly for us and only took about 15 minutes (including a firmware update to the Sync Box) to get everything functioning from start to finish.
 But if you're coming into this fresh without any prior experience, the setup and installation process will likely be more complicated needing to set up a bridge, lights, and then the Hue Play Sync Box.

 Also, you should be aware that because TV areas can be a mess of wires, it may take some time to get everything unhooked and reconnected.
-People familiar with Hue and its apps shouldn't have much difficulty adding the Sync Box to their setups, but anyone else should plan to have some free time available.
+People familiar with Hue and its apps shouldn't have much difficulty adding the Sync Box to their setups, but those without should definitely plan to have some free time available.

 Performance